Tylastin/CarND-Extended-Kalman-Filter-Project/README.md

 # Extended Kalman Filter Project

 In this project an Extended Kalman Filter is used to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+At each time step, sensor fusion data is fed into the filter.
+The filter processes the data and outputs an updated state estimation.
+A Unity simulator (shown in the demo section) was used to visualize and test the extended kalman filter.

 This project was completed as part of the Self-Driving Car Engineer Nanodegree Program.

 ## Demo
 A video demo of the Extended Kalman Filter running in simulation can be found [here](./kalman_demo.mov).

+How the simulator works:
+1. The simulator provides the filter with the measurement data (either lidar or radar) at each time step.
+2. The Filter sends an updated state estimation and RMSE values back to the simulator.
+3. The simulator translates the state into a spatial representation and displays the RMSE values.

 ![Filter Running in Simulator](sim_img.png)

+Description of the image:
+* The image above shows an example of the simulator and the extended kalman filter running.
-Lidar measurements are red circles, radar measurements are blue circles with an arrow pointing in the direction of the observed angle, and estimation markers are green triangles.
-The video below shows what the simulator looks like when a c++ script is using its Kalman filter to track the object.
-The simulator provides the script the measured data (either lidar or radar), and the script feeds back the measured estimation marker, and RMSE values from its Kalman filter.
+* The lidar measurements are red circles.
+* The radar measurements are blue circles with an arrow pointing in the direction of the observed angle, and estimation markers are green triangles.

 ## Setup